 Interest on intra-family loans

-Interest you must pay on employer loans, to reduce your taxable benefit
+The interest you must pay on employer loans to reduce your taxable benefit

 Contributions to provincial labour-sponsored venture capital corporations

 RRSP Repayment under Home Buyers Plan or Lifelong Learning Plan

 Deductible contributions to a personal or spousal RRSP